-White space Analysis is the process of digging through the sales data to hunt for new white space opportunities to cross-sell and up-sell.
+White space analysis is the process of digging through the sales data to hunt for new white space opportunities for cross-selling and up-selling.
 White space is essentially a gap that a business can use to scale its revenue with its products.

 I have learned over the years that a business process and strategy can have powerful outcomes if it can be explained in a simple way.
 But ‘simple’ does not mean ‘easy’.
 It is often construed that way.
 Simplicity only makes understanding the problem easily.
 But arriving at the solution to the problem could still be hard.
 White space Analysis helps you to discover areas where you can grow your account, align and map your resources.
 This can help you identify your farming and mining white space opportunities.

 The analysis report provided can reveal some insight into what can be improved in the near future to increase sales and ROI.
 One of the ways to simplicity is to identify the two variables/parameters and put them on a two-dimensional X & Y-axis.